Use our educational resources for your organization!

 Why isn’t religion or faith addressed in the identiversity learning materials?

 We have organized identiversity to be an educational site for gender and sexual identity, similar to the educational material presented in public university courses.
 The content on identiversity focuses on the findings from academic research and the experiences of people in the LGBTQ+ community.
 The identiversity learning hub provides a common platform of knowledge that any faith based organization, regardless of the religion, can use as they explore their own specific beliefs and teachings.

 Why aren't resources and support organizations for the LGBTQ+ community provided on identiversity?

 The mission of identiversity is to educate the general public and to serve as an evidence-based resource about gender and sexual identity.
 There are many organizations focused on supportive resources and we encourage our users to visit those sites for support assistance

 Evidence-based research is critical to our understanding of LGBTQ+ identities.
 So are the lived experiences and perspectives of LGBTQ+ people.
 We feature the voices and perspectives of LGBTQ+ people to connect the evidence-based research with the real people in all of our lives.

 Is identiversity involved in political advocacy?

-No. The mission of identiversity is education, targeting the general public, about gender and sexual identity.
+No. The mission of identiversity is education for the general public about gender and sexual identity.
 We do not take positions on political issues nor do we advocate on behalf of any particular group or issue.